cinno/hermes/README.md

     $ hermes start --proxy my.mail.ip:25

 It reads the relay server configuration ip:port and routes all emails to it.

+## Installation

+	python setup.py install

+## Development

+It should work flawlessly under 2.7 and 3.3

+1. Create a virtualenv and activate it

+	virtualenv hermes
+	workon hermes

+2. Install development requirements

+	(hermes)$ pip install -r dev-requirements.txt

+3. Install the application in development mode

+	(hermes)$ python setup.py develop

+4. Test with tox, which will run nosetests per each env

+	(hermes)$ tox

+It tests against `python 2.7` and `python 3.3`.

+## Configuration

+Instead of using the command line, a custom configuration can be used in JSON format.

+    $ hermes start --config hermes.json

+The configuration file looks like this:

+    {
+        "ip": "192.168.1.25",
+        "port": "25",
+        "stdout": "/path/to/file",
+        "stderr": "/path/to/file",
+        "proxy": "my.mail.ip:25",
+        "hooks": [
+            "printer",
+        ],
+        "verbose": true
+    }

 ## Extensions